MicrosoftDocs/xamarin-communitytoolkit/docs/behaviors/eventtocommandbehavior.md

 # Xamarin Community Toolkit EventToCommandBehavior

-The EventToCommandBehavior is a behavior that allows the user to invoke a Command through an event.It is designed to associate Commands to events exposed by controls that were not designed with Commands in mind.
+The EventToCommandBehavior is a behavior that allows the user to invoke a Command through an event.
+It is designed to associate Commands to events exposed by controls that were not designed to support Commands.
 It allows you to map any arbitrary event on a control to a Command.

 ## Syntax